zealraj/Threat-Intelligence-Resources-/README.md

 # Biggest-cyber-Resource-
-This repository is a comprehensive collection of the most popular and useful cybersecurity resources available on the internet.
-It includes resources related to various cybersecurity domains, such as network security, web application security, mobile application security, cryptography, and more.
+This repository is a comprehensive collection of the most popular and useful Threat intelligence resources available on the internet.
+It includes resources related to various Threat intelligence domains.

 # Table of Contents